Jun 12, 2018

-Those that go on to the finals have the opportunity to meet like-minded students, they will get to past competitors and judges, network with business and industry and enjoy all that the Big Bang Fair has to offer.
+Those that go on to the finals get to meet likeminded students, they meet past competitors and judges, network with business and industry and enjoy all that The Big Bang Fair has to offer.

 How many students/projects are involved in The Big Bang Competition each year?